varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Generates random string and store it in the hash
 - Harder to crack
-- Does not help againt brute force attack on single password
+- Does not help against brute force attack on single password
 - Unix systems use 128-bit salts

 ### Key Derivation Functions

-- Derives plaintext from hashs
+- Derives plaintext from hash
 - Requirements:
   - One-way
   - Collision free